Clarivy/GameOfLife-Homework/README.md

 g++ -Wall -Wextra -o gol GameWorld.cpp GameManager.cpp LifeCell.cpp main.cpp LifeRule.cpp
 ```

-The framework we provide fails to compile, because the four `class`es of life rules for you to write haven't inherited from `LifeRuleBase` yet.
+The framework we provide does not compile right off-hand, because the four `class`es of life rules for you to write haven't inherited from `LifeRuleBase` yet.
 Try to make these `class`es inherit from `LifeRuleBase`, and you can compile your code to run the base game.

 #### Run the project